Otitis media: Antibiotics

-It is important to weigh the benefits and harms before using antibiotics for acute otitis media.
+Use of antibiotics for acute otitis media has benefits and harms.
 As over 82% of acute episodes settle without treatment, about 20 children must be treated to prevent one case of ear pain, 33 children to prevent one perforation, and 11 children to prevent one opposite-side ear infection.
-For every 14 children treated with antibiotics, one child has an episode of either vomiting, diarrhea or a rash.
-If pain is present, pain medications may be used.
-For people requiring surgery to treat otitis media with effusion, preventative antibiotics may not help reduce the risk of post-surgical complications.
+For every 14 children treated with antibiotics, one child has an episode of vomiting, diarrhea or a rash.
+Analgesics may relieve pain, if present.
+For people requiring surgery to treat otitis media with effusion, preventive antibiotics may not help reduce the risk of post-surgical complications.

-For bilateral acute otitis media in infants younger than 24 months of age, there is evidence that the benefits of antibiotics outweigh the harms.
-A 2015 Cochrane review concluded that watchful waiting is the preferred approach for children over six months with non severe acute otitis media.
+For bilateral acute otitis media in infants younger than 24 months, there is evidence that the benefits of antibiotics outweigh the harms.
+A 2015 Cochrane review concluded that watchful waiting is the preferred approach for children over six months with non-severe acute otitis media.

 Most children older than 6 months of age who have acute otitis media do not benefit from treatment with antibiotics.
 If antibiotics are used, a narrow-spectrum antibiotic like amoxicillin is generally recommended, as broad-spectrum antibiotics may be associated with more adverse events.
 If there is resistance or use of amoxicillin in the last 30 days then amoxicillin-clavulanate or another penicillin derivative plus beta lactamase inhibitor is recommended.
 Taking amoxicillin once a day may be as effective as twice or three times a day.
 While less than 7 days of antibiotics have fewer side effects, more than seven days appear to be more effective.
-If there is no improvement after 2–3 days of treatment a change in therapy may be considered.
-Azithromycin appears to have less side effects than either high dose amoxicillin or amoxicillin/clavulanate.
+If there is no improvement after 2–3 days of treatment, a change in therapy may be considered.
+Azithromycin appears to have fewer side effects than either high-dose amoxicillin or amoxicillin/clavulanate.

 Tympanostomy tube

 Tympanostomy tubes (also called "grommets") are recommended with three or more episodes of acute otitis media in 6 months or four or more in a year, with at least one episode or more attacks in the preceding 6 months.
 There is tentative evidence that children with recurrent acute otitis media (AOM) who receive tubes have a modest improvement in the number of further AOM episodes (around one fewer episode at six months and less of an improvement at 12 months following the tubes being inserted).

 Evidence does not support an effect on long-term hearing or language development.
 A common complication of having a tympanostomy tube is otorrhea, which is a discharge from the ear.
 The risk of persistent tympanic membrane perforation after children have grommets inserted may be low.
 It is still uncertain whether or not grommets are more effective than a course of antibiotics.

 Oral antibiotics should not be used to treat uncomplicated acute tympanostomy tube otorrhea.
-They are not sufficient for the bacteria that cause this condition and have side effects including increased risk of opportunistic infection.
+They are not sufficient for the bacteria that cause this condition and have side effects, including increased risk of opportunistic infection.
 In contrast, topical antibiotic eardrops are useful.